0xjrx/KAUMA/README.md

 - `padding_oracle_crack` function
 - Decrypt a PKCS#7 Padding given a hostname (for the vulnerable server), port, initialization vector (IV) and ciphertext

+#### 7. Polynomial Operations
+- `Polynom` class with overloaded operators for easy operations
+- Works with polynoms as an array with Field Elements as its factors

 ### Output Format

 KAUMA outputs results in JSON format to stdout: